-The Federal Reserve System is the central banking system of the United States and was created with the passage of The Federal Reserve Act in 1913.
-With that Act and subsequent amendments, today’s Federal Reserve, commonly referred to as “The Fed”, has a number of responsibilities including supervising Federally Chartered Banks, facilitating the transfer of money (check clearing and cash wiring), and conducting the nation’s monetary policy.
+The Federal Reserve System is the central banking system of the United States.
+It was created in 1913 with the passage of The Federal Reserve Act.
+After subsequent amendments, today’s Federal Reserve, commonly referred to as “The Fed”, has a number of responsibilities including supervising federally chartered banks, facilitating the transfer of money (check clearing and cash wiring), and conducting the nation’s monetary policy.
 The specific goals of that policy are to increase employment and reduce inflation in the U.S. It is in this last responsibility that the Fed directly affects every citizen and business in the U.S.

 Facts About the Federal Reserve

-To investors and savers alike, few Institutions are as important, and as misunderstood, as the U.S. Federal Reserve – aka “The Fed”.
-Here are some facts about the Federal Reserve System:
+To investors and savers alike, few Institutions are as important--and as misunderstood--as The Fed.
+Here are some quick facts.

 - The Federal Reserve is not a branch of the government, but rather a corporation with shareholders.